Curie–Weiss law

-The Curie–Weiss law describes the magnetic susceptibility χ of a ferromagnet in the paramagnetic region above the Curie point:
+In magnetism, the Curie–Weiss law describes the magnetic susceptibility χ of a ferromagnet in the paramagnetic region above the Curie temperature:

 where C is a material-specific Curie constant, T is the absolute temperature, and T_{C} is the Curie temperature, both measured in kelvin.
 The law predicts a singularity in the susceptibility at T = T_{C}.
 Below this temperature, the ferromagnet has a spontaneous magnetization.
-The name is given after Pierre Curie and Pierre-Ernest Weiss.
+It was developed by Pierre Weiss in 1907, extending Curie's law, named after Pierre Curie.